 A cross-disciplinary approach to the theory and practice of leadership.
 Includes effective communication styles including issues related to gender and culture.
 Class includes topics on ethics, power, and how to run effective meetings including the use of parliamentary procedure.
 Skills directly applicable to work, personal and college environments.
-May be repeated for a maximum of 10 units.
-Also listed as POLS 27.
+Also listed as POLS 27 and GUID 27.
 ADVISORY: Eligible for English 250 and English 260.